StevellM/Oscar.jl/experimental/QuadFormAndIsom/docs/src/introduction.md

 Among the possible improvements and extensions:
 * Implement extra methods for lattices with isometries of infinite order;
-* Extend existing methods for equivariant primitive embeddings/extensions.

-## Currently application of this project
+## Current application of this project

 The project was initiated by S. Brandhorst and T. Hofmann for classifying finite subgroups of automorphisms of K3 surfaces.
 Our current goal is to use